 Prepare the right questions

-There are two types of question you can ask in order to receive feedback:
+There are a few common types of question you can ask in order to receive feedback:

 This type of question requires more detailed answers, which you can use when you want to gather additional information, or have a larger discussion around a certain topic.
 You can ask questions that help you better understand the context of the person’s feedback and the impact your behavior is having.

-- What do you think is currently not working with my time management?
+- What do you think is currently working and not working with my time management?

-- What steps can I take to prepare for the next project?
+- What steps can I take to prepare for the next project or next role

 Now you’ve determined what sort of questions to ask, you need to find who to ask.
-The best place to start is your closest circle, namely your team, your manager, and possibly even friends and family.
-Anyone who has worked closely with you will be able to give you insight into your strengths and things you could improve on.
+The best place to start is your closest circle, namely your team, your manager, and close collaborators.
+They are likely in the best position to give you insight into your strengths and things you could improve on.

-Feedback from different sources gives you more perspective and helps you form a more holistic view (like in 360 degree feedback).
+Feedback from different sources helps you form a more holistic view (like in 360 degree feedback).
 Feedback doesn't always have to be in person, you can use a platform like Impraise to ask for feedback from several people at once digitally and then follow up in person if needed.

 Productive feedback conversations